yanivgoldman/TeleHound/README.md

 Bot tokens are typically embedded as plaintext strings in malware samples.
 Common locations:

 - **Hardcoded in source/bytecode**: Search for the pattern `[0-9]+:[A-Za-z0-9_-]{35}`
-- **Obfuscated strings**: Run the sample in a sandbox and monitor HTTP requests to `api.telegram.org`
+- **Obfuscated strings**: Run the sample in a sandbox and monitor HTTP/S requests to `api.telegram.org`
 - **Network traffic capture**: Intercept outbound HTTPS to `api.telegram.org/bot<TOKEN>/`
 - **Memory forensics**: Dump process memory and grep for the token pattern
 - **Supply chain packages**: Inspect malicious PyPI/npm packages for embedded tokens (as in the Checkmarx research)